limitup/Chipy_Mentorship/README.md

 # Chipy_Mentorship
 Code Repository for the Chipy Mentorship Program

-The project was designed to learn specific elements of Data Science and Machine Learing.
-Goal of the project is to predic the price of WTI Crude Oil in the for the summer months in 2017.
+The project was designed to learn specific elements of Data Science and Machine Learning.
+Goal of the project is to predict the price of WTI Crude Oil in the for the summer months in 2017.

 The data for this project will be compiled from multiple sources.